Ejisu

 Ejisu is a city in Kumasi located along the Kumasi-Accra highway about 20 km from Kumasi.
 It is the capital of Ejisu Municipal Assembly, a municipality of the Ashanti Region, Ghana.
-This municipal is one of the 30 administrative and political Districts in the Ashanti Region of Ghana and it was established by Legislative Instrument (L.I) 1890.
-In 2020, the Nkosuohene of Ejisu was Nana Kofi Poku.
-In 2022, the Chief of Ejisu was Nana Afrane Okese.
-As of 2024, the Municipal Chief Executive of the town was Mr Samuel Oduro Frimpong.
+This municipal is one of the 30 administrative and political Districts in the Ashanti Region of Ghana.
+It was established by Legislative Instrument (L.I) 1890.

+In 2020, the nkosuohene of Ejisu was Nana Kofi Poku.
+In 2022, the chief of Ejisu was Nana Afrane Okese.
+As of 2024, the municipal chief executive of the town was Samuel Oduro Frimpong.